 What Types of Loans Can You Use for Rent Payments?

-There are a several different personal loan types that you can obtain for paying rent.
-These include secured and unsecured personal loans for rent assistance, as well as payday loans and cash advances.
+There are several different types of personal loans that you can obtain for paying rent.
+These include secured and unsecured personal loans for rent assistance, as well as payday loans.

 Secured Personal Loans

-Secured loans use property as collateral.
-If the payments on the loan are not made, the lender can take the collateral.
+Secured loans require putting up collateral, which is an item of value used to back up the loan.
+If the payments on the loan are not made, the lender can seize the collateral and sell it to make up for their losses.
 Some types of collateral that may be used include cash savings, stocks, a car, a boat, a home, jewelry, fine art, and future paychecks.

-Securing a loan with collateral may result in a lower rate, but all conditions are dependent on what the lender is willing to take and what terms they’re willing to offer on a personal loan.
+Securing a loan with collateral may result in a lower interest rate, but all conditions are dependent on what the lender is willing to take and what terms they’re willing to offer on a personal loan.
+Given that if you use a secured loan to pay rent and can’t repay it, you could lose your collateral, this may not be the best solution if you are already struggling financially.

 Unsecured Personal Loans

-Unsecured personal loans do not secure the loan using collateral.
-Since the lender has fewer options for recovering the funds lent, these types of loans often come with higher rates and shorter terms.
+Unsecured personal loans do not require collateral.
+Since the lender has fewer options for recovering the funds should the borrower default, these types of loans often come with higher interest rates and shorter repayment terms.

 Payday Loans or Cash Advances